DragonMinded/bemaniutils/README.md

 ## scheduler

-A command-line utility for kicking off scheduled work that must be performed against a DB.
-This includes picking new dailies/weeklies, new courses, etc... depending on the game and any requirements that the server perform some actual calculation based on time.
+A command-line utility for kicking off scheduled work that must be performed against the DB.
+This includes picking new dailies/weeklies, new courses, and others depending on the game and any requirements that the server perform some actual calculation based on time.
 Essentially, any game backend that includes a `run_scheduled_work` override will be acted on by this utility.
 Note that this takes care of scheduling cadence and